 Report No. 356

 Reck, Hans Peter; Winter, George; and Peköz, Teoman, "Inelastic reserve capacity of cold-formed beams with stiffened compression elements" (1975).
 Center for Cold-Formed Steel Structures Library.
-Paper 126.
+126.